mftactical/mfsender/README.md

 # mfsender — Simple, Fast G‑Code Sender for Fluidnc

 mfsender is a lightweight, cross‑platform CNC controller with a clean UI and built‑in 3D toolpath preview.
-It connects to GrblHAL controllers over USB serial or Ethernet and can run either as a desktop app (Electron) or as a small local server you access from any browser on your network.
+It connects to Fluidnc controllers over USB serial or Ethernet and can run either as a desktop app (Electron) or as a small local server you access from any browser on your network.

 ## 📸 Screenshots